LiveDuo/communities/README.md

 To make communities accessible from end users this project supports authentication with Ethereum and Solana browser extensions.
 When a user clicks the login button a new principal is created for them in the background and the credentials of this principal are stored in their browser.
 Then their wallet extension pops up requiring them to sign a [specific message with their wallet](https://github.com/LiveDuo/communities/blob/ed5ebdba098359e726a4649d0b6231a1143fe85a/src/_child/frontend/store/child.js#L334).
 When they do, that message is [send to the backend](https://github.com/LiveDuo/communities/blob/ed5ebdba098359e726a4649d0b6231a1143fe85a/src/_child/backend/lib.rs#L85) where [both the content of the message is checked](https://github.com/LiveDuo/communities/blob/ed5ebdba098359e726a4649d0b6231a1143fe85a/src/_child/backend/lib.rs#L92) and the address that signed it.
 If a user clear their cookies or want to sign in from another divide they just have to start this process again and a new principal is created for them but is linked to the same profile.

+Note: We implement Ethereum and Solana login before [ic-siwe](https://github.com/kristoferlund/ic-siwe) and [ic-siws](https://github.com/kristoferlund/ic-siws).
+If you are looking to add this functionality to your project you might want to check these libraries too.
+They utilise [delegations](https://internetcomputer.org/docs/current/references/ic-interface-spec#authentication) to have a consistent principal among logins.

 </details>